AMyriadseviltwin/Obsidian/Death in Space/Character Creation/Origins.md

 ---

-Your origin represents the core archetype of your character.
+Your Origin is the core archetype of your character.
 It can be be anything from a bioengineered species to someone with opinions and a mohawk.
+Whatever your choice, it will have heavily affected your life up until this point.